Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 But planning for scalability isn’t easy.

-It’s one of the major hurdles you’ll face when integrating AI into your software product.
+It’s one of the major hurdles you’ll face when developing an AI app.

 According to Statista, scaling up tops the list of challenges organizations face when integrating AI and machine learning models.